alro5921/problem-gambling-study/README.md

 | Minigames    | 26,000      | 125.8      | Unknown (see below)
 | Casino Boss media 2     | 21,000  | 240.2   | 50.2

-Unfortunately, many of the products lacked turnover and hold data because of a "data storage" error.
-This accounted for roughly 20% of the rows lacked actual monetary loss data, although activity was preserved.
+Unfortunately, many of the bwin's third party products lacked turnover and hold data due to a data transfer error.
+Roughly 20% of the rows lacked monetary loss, mostly coming from Poker, although activity itself was preserved.

 The activity level "number of bets" implies varies wildly between products; we'd expect more individual "bets" from an online poker player, who could play dozens of hands an hour, than a fixed-odds sports better placing a handful of bets on a game.
 I attempt standardize across products by weighting each product to its average bets per day, which lets me do a more meaningful total activity metric than something that'd otherwise be dominated by e.g Casino Chartwell or Poker activity.